RuxuePeng/Spr2017-Proj1-RuxuePeng/README.md

   *Even though individual "unpopular" president, like Trump, demostrated an intense emotion during his speech, this group as a whole does not differ much from the "popular" one in term of emotion level.

+#### Interactive Network visualization
+  I have change the plot to allow interaction.
+  I created a public website to allow you play with it: *www.ruxuepeng.tech*

 Some ideas on how you may interact with it
 * drag the graph to center your desirable node point, zoom in, click on it
 * drag the point to get a clear view of the connections between president and their emotions during speech